artart222/CodeArt/README.md

 <a id="features"></a>
 ## :sparkles: Features:

 * 😴 Lazy load plugins!.
-With lazy loading NeoVim start up is very fast.
-It took around 45 miliseconds on virtual machine with 4GB ram and 2 Cores
+With lazy loading NeoVim starts up very fast.
+It took me around 45 miliseconds on a virtual machine with 4GB ram and 2 Cores
 ![LazyLoad](/utils/media/LazyLoad.png "LazyLoad")

 * Σ🖥️ Native LSP code completion support with documentation